Fall is here, and you know what that means – it’s almost time to roll into Sustain Charlotte’s Biketoberfest!

-We’re so excited to welcome hundreds of revelers back to Biketoberfest this year on Oct.
-30 to explore Charlotte in a scavenger hunt-style adventure that’s perfect for people of all ages and abilities.
+We’re so excited to welcome hundreds of revelers back to Biketoberfest this year on Sunday, October 22 to explore Charlotte in a scavenger-hunt style adventure that’s perfect for people of all ages, abilities, and transportation preferences!

 BYOB(ike) — or rent one

 This is a bring-your-own-transportation event.
-Bring your favorite bike, scooter, trike, walking shoes, unicycle or Charlotte Area Transit System ticket and get ready to explore!
-Biketoberfest is a family-friendly event for people of all ages and abilities, and child bike trailers are also welcome.
-Dogs (on a leash at all times) are allowed on the Short Route.
+Bring your favorite bike, scooter, trike, walking shoes, unicycle, or Charlotte Area Transit System ticket, and get ready to explore!
+Biketoberfest is a family-friendly event and child bike trailers are also welcome.
+Dogs (on a leash at all times) are invited to join their people on the Short Route.

-If you want to rent an e-scooter, there are three primary rental companies operating in Charlotte: Bird, Helbiz, and Lime.
+If you want to rent an e-scooter, here are two great options that are also supporting this great event!: Bird and Lime.
 Just download their apps ahead of time to locate scooters, strap your helmet on and get moving!
-(Note that the city of Charlotte does not allow scooters to be ridden on sidewalks in the uptown area bounded by Church street on the west, Brooklyn Village Avenue on the south, College Street on the west, and Seventh Street on the north.
-See a map here.)
+(Note that the city of Charlotte does not allow scooters to be ridden on sidewalks in the uptown area bounded by Church street on the west, Brooklyn Village Avenue on the south, College Street on the west, and Seventh Street on the north.)

 Parking is limited — bike in or take transit if you can!